em3ndez/tiny-web-server/README.md

 # Tiny WebServer and WebSocketServer

 A tiny web and socket server that depends only on JDK 21+ classes and are in a single source file: `Tiny.java` making a 53Kb jar.
 Just a fun pair-programmed project, really.
-Imperfectly pair programmed with AIs.
+Imperfectly pair-programmed with AIs.
 It is for use for to make small web/medium applications - perhaps not on the public web.

 In a nutshell: